Let me see if I can convince you that it’s not…

 You see, in his mind this was a natural supplement.
 He had read somewhere that it might be helpful for his (very serious!) condition and he wanted to give it a go.
-He didn’t know if he actually needed it (a plant may need water but not too much) and he didn’t know how to assess whether it was achieving the desired outcome.
+He didn’t know if he actually needed it and he didn’t know how to assess whether it was achieving the desired outcome.

 I explained that, as a naturopath, if I dispense something to you I am ethically obliged to ensure that:

 - there is evidence that it is needed (usually based on a combination of symptoms, diet and pathology testing)